 Now that I have given you all the details about roasted red potatoes, let us recap a few important tips!

 - Be sure your potatoes have been washed AND allowed to dry before chopping.

 - Cut the potatoes into EVEN pieces.
 Whether you half or quarter your potatoes, the most important thing to remember is to keep the potatoes uniform in size so that they need the same amount of time for roasting.

 - Leave Space.
 Do not overcrowd your potatoes onto one baking sheet.
 You want air to be able to circulate around the potatoes so that they evenly brown, not steam.

 - Roast at High Temperature.
 To achieve a crispy exterior and a creamy interior, roasting at 425 degrees is perfect.
-At a higher temperature, the potatoes will brown too quickly, and at lower, the potatoes will not get that crispy exterior we all love and crave.
-One tip to remember, and I have learned this from experience, do not place your potatoes in the oven BEFORE the oven reaches 425 degrees.
+At a higher temperature, the potatoes will brown too quickly, and at a lower, the potatoes will not get that crispy exterior we all love and crave.
+One tip to remember, and I have learned from experience, is do not place your potatoes in the oven BEFORE the oven reaches temperature.
 Doing this will cause the exterior of your potatoes to brown too quickly before the interior cooks fully.

 - Flip Halfway.
 I know, this is a pain, but if you take the extra step to flip your potatoes halfway through cooking, your potatoes will be evenly roasted.

 - Season with salt.
 You can season your potatoes a million different ways, the key is to remember that potatoes need oil to help them crisp up and salt to bring out the flavor.